 Kim Eckert, the most active, knowledgeable birder in Minnesota, runs a hotline which keeps me informed about local birds even when I’m busy watching Disney movies with my children.
 The questions Joey and Katie ask have inspired many programs, and Tommy’s exuberant joy about every living thing keeps even grackles and starlings beautiful.

 My husband isn’t a birder, and yet he’s the one who gave me my first field guide and put up with the orphaned Blue Jay that stained all our dining room chairs.
 After 15 years, he still tolerates my running out in the middle of dinner to chase down a rarity and my staying up late after the kids are asleep to write these scripts, even though we both know I’ll be out-of-sorts in the morning.
-It’s easy for me to understand the steadfast devotion of Canada Geese thanks to Russ.
+He makes it easy for me to understand the steadfast devotion of a pair of Canada Geese or swans.

 I draw on many sources for information.
 John K. Terres’s wonderful Audubon Society Encyclopedia of North American Birds is invaluable.
 So are the Life Histories of Birds of North America by Arthur Cleveland Bent, and Earnest Choate’s American Bird Names.
-Ornithology textbooks are a wonderful source of information like how at rest a chickadee’s heart beats 500 times a minute, but goes up to 1000 during activity.
-The American Ornithologists’ Union, Minnesota Ornithologists’ Union, and Wisconsin Society for Ornithology have been invaluable.
+Ornithology textbooks are a wonderful source of information like how a chickadee’s heart beats 500 times a minute at rest, but goes up to 1000 during activity.
+The American Ornithologists’ Union, Minnesota Ornithologists’ Union, and Wisconsin Society for Ornithology have been very helpful.
 Then of course there are my old favorites–William Shakespeare, Robert Frost, Mark Twain, and Odgen Nash–who all watched birds at least a bit.

 When I walked into KUMD and asked if I could produce a program about birds, I had never even seen an open reel tape recorder.
 Jean Johnson patiently taught me how to work in the production room.
-Nowhere but KUMD could a birder off the streets be given the freedom to mix bird calls with poetry and Walt Disney and old Simon and Garfunkel records to make this little program “For the Birds.”
+I don’t know if there is any other place where a birder off the streets would be given the freedom to mix bird calls with poetry and Walt Disney and old Simon and Garfunkel records to make this little program “For the Birds.”